Alan Veingrad: College career

-Veingrad received a scholarship from East Texas State University (now Texas A&M University–Commerce), in Commerce, Texas, to play college football and throw the discus.
+Veingrad received a scholarship from East Texas State University (now East Texas A&M University), in Commerce, Texas, to play college football and throw the discus.
 He was converted to an offensive lineman in football, and in 1984 he was named Lone Star All-Conference, Lone Star Offensive Lineman of the Year and received Division II and National Strength & Conditioning All-American honors.
 The six-foot, five-inch Veingrad worked out extensively and ate a high-carbohydrate diet, resulting in by the end of his freshman year weighing 220 pounds, and by the end of his college career weighing 270 pounds.
 He ultimately earned his degree.
 He was inducted into the school's Athletic Hall of Fame in October 2006.

 Professional career

-Veingrad was considered small for his position, and wasn't selected in the 1985 NFL Draft.
-Although he was selected by the San Antonio Gunslingers in the eleventh round (163rd overall) of the 1985 USFL Draft, he opted to sign as an undrafted free agent with the Tampa Bay Buccaneers.
+Veingrad was considered small for his position, and wasn't selected in the 1985 NFL draft.
+Although he was selected by the San Antonio Gunslingers in the eleventh round (163rd overall) of the 1985 USFL draft, he opted to sign as an undrafted free agent with the Tampa Bay Buccaneers.
 He was cut after 10 days.

 The Houston Oilers claimed him off waivers, but eventually released him before the start of the 1985 season.

 In 1986 he signed with the Green Bay Packers as a free agent, and became the opening day starter at right offensive tackle.
 He sat out all of the 1988 season with a career-threatening hip injury.
 His return and consistent play kept heralded rookie Tony Mandarich on the bench in 1989.
 In 1991, after four seasons as a starter for the Packers, he signed in Plan B free agency with the Dallas Cowboys, where as a backup at tackle and guard, he helped Emmitt Smith win the NFL rushing title in 1991 and 1992.
 He also helped the Cowboys reach Super Bowl XXVII, although he was one of two players declared inactive for Super Bowl Sunday (the other was Robert Williams).

 In his NFL career, he played in 86 games.